-Includes the navigational theory, chart reading, course plotting and passage planning skills required to safely navigate a recreational vessel under 65ft in coastal and inland waters.
-The focus of this course is to utilize passage planning basics, Navigation and GPS chartplotter knowledge.
+ASA 105, Costal Navigation includes the navigational theory, chart reading, course plotting and passage planning skills required to safely navigate a recreational vessel under 65ft in coastal and inland waters.
+The focus of this course is to utilize passage planning basics, navigation and electronic GPS chartplotter knowledge.

 We strongly encourage completing all theory training prior to your first lesson.
 We have found this to be the quickest way for you to learn navigation as you will be able to spend more time with your instructor actually developing practical skills.
 Completion of the pre-course assignments are essential in this class.